The Grassmarket

 1: The Grassmarket is an unexpected surprise in the heart of the city.
 Although the outside dining areas are usually busy it’s a great spot to soak up the atmosphere of the old town.

-2: The square is centrally located to lots of tourist attractions in the Old Town, making it a great hub from which to explore Edinburgh.
-Within a ten-minute walk you’ll find the National Museum of Scotland, Edinburgh Castle, Greyfriars Kirk, The Royal Mile, St. Giles Cathedral and much more.
+2: The square is centrally located near lots of tourist attractions in the Old Town, making it a great hub from which to explore Edinburgh.
+Within a ten-minute walk, you’ll find the National Museum of Scotland, Edinburgh Castle, Greyfriars Kirk, The Royal Mile, and St. Giles Cathedral.

 Visiting Tips

-1: If you’re hoping for a little alfresco dining during the day you really need to book a table in the morning.
-In summer, the Grassmarket’s dining areas are horrendously busy.
+1: If you’re hoping for a little alfresco dining during the day, you’ll need to book a table in the morning.
+In summer, the Grassmarket’s dining areas are very busy, and it’s almost impossible to find an unoccupied table.

-2: Use the Grassmarket as a base from which to explore Edinburgh but don’t bother booking a taxi or getting a bus ticket as all the best attractions are within a half-hour walk.
-If you need to find it on Google Maps, the Grassmarket Edinburgh postcode is EH1 2HS.
+2: Use the Grassmarket as a base from which to explore Edinburgh, but don’t bother booking a taxi or getting a bus ticket as all the best attractions are within a half-hour walk.
+If you need to find it on Google Maps, the Grassmarket’s postcode is EH1 2HS.

 Tourist Information

-I think I’ve already painted a picture that tells you The Grassmarket is a great place to eat and drink, but there are plenty of nearby tourist attractions that will keep weekend sightseers and day-trippers happily occupied.
+I think I’ve already painted a picture that tells you that The Grassmarket is a great place to eat and drink, but there are plenty of nearby tourist attractions that will keep day-trippers happily occupied.

 Resources: